Costa Rican Sea Turtles

-The leatherback sea turtle population in the Pacific—once the stronghold of the species—has declined by over 90% since 1980.
+The leatherback sea turtle population in the Pacific, once the stronghold of the species, has decreased by over 90% since 1980.
 Help scientists investigate this decline and look for ways to save this species.

 Many of the remaining Pacific leatherbacks nest in the sands of Playa Grande, Playa Ventanas, and Playa Langosta on the Pacific coast of Costa Rica.
 Female leatherbacks dig holes with their flippers and lay about 80 round eggs, a process they’ll repeat up to 12 times during the breeding season.
 In about two months, the fragile hatchlings will emerge.